 In Sierra Leone the dry, sand-laden harmattan winds blow in from the Sahara during December through February.
 Other natural hazards for this country include dust storms and sandstorms.

 Sierra Leone Environmental Issues:

 Sierra Leone has had rapid population growth, which is pressuring the environment.
 There is a problem with overfishing.
 In addition, a civil war has depleted the natural resources.
-Other environmental issues include: overharvesting of timber; expansion of cattle grazing; slash-and-burn agriculture.
+Other environmental issues include overharvesting of timber, expansion of cattle grazing, and slash-and-burn agriculture.
 All of these have resulted in deforestation and soil exhaustion.